machinelearning2014/deepthoughtai-evo-site/paper.md

 - **M3 — DERIVE:** Call `maths_problem stage=derive` to record claims, lemmas, case splits, and construction/exclusion evidence.
 For proof and formal rigor, claims must be specific mathematical propositions (≥50 chars or containing mathematical notation) — single-sentence prose descriptions are rejected.
 M2 and M3 are interleaved: after each exploration step, record what was learned before exploring further.

-- **M4 — VERIFY:** Optionally `verify_step`, then `verify_final` with final_claim, confirm=true, and evidence_mode.
-For proof rigor with `auto` mode, the gate now requires both construction AND exclusion evidence (or explicit verification_evidence) — a single non-empty string no longer passes.
-For formal rigor, `_has_formal_evidence` requires structural markers of real Lean output (import Mathlib, theorem/lemma keywords, tactic output), not just the strings `lean4_exit_code(0)` and `status: lean4_verified`. **CRITICAL GATE:** The answer-time gate checks for `maths_problem stage=verify_final` before accepting SOLVED.
-Skipping verify_final causes the EVO gate to downgrade the answer to INCOMPLETE.
+- **M4 — VERIFY:** Optionally call `verify_step`, then `verify_final` with a specific `final_claim`, confirmation, and an evidence mode (`derivation`, `construction`, `exclusion`, `both`, or `auto`).
+The model stage is mandatory.
+The controller checks the Evidence Ledger for computational consistency and rejects generic proof claims.
+- **M4a — ATOMIC PROLOG GATE:** Before non-computational Phase 1 finalization, one successful `prolog_exec` call must contain the combined evidence contract: problem specification, theorem statement, assumptions, derived claims, support relations, consistency machinery and result, and the final query/output.
+Evidence split across calls does not count because calls are isolated.

 - **M5 — ANSWER:** Synthesize with required sections: Direct Answer, Status, Problem Model, Mathematical Argument, Verification, Assumptions Used, Remaining Limits.

-**Evidence:** Computational/symbolic evidence is the primary verification authority.
-Web tools are blocked for MATHS tier — the model must construct derivations, not look them up.
-The `maths_problem` stage controller enforces sequential workflow compliance: answers claiming SOLVED without passing `verify_final` are automatically downgraded to INCOMPLETE, with per-step retry budgets preventing earlier workflow stages from exhausting the budget for later ones.
+**Evidence:** Computational work is verified by Python/SymPy or equivalent executable evidence.
+Derivational and proof work requires structured mathematical claims and the Phase 1 final gate.
+Formal work continues to Section 3.4; Phase 1 acceptance is necessary but not final authority.

-### 3.5 REASON Workflow
+### 3.3 REASON Workflow

 REASON is the universal tier — it handles every task not classified as MATHS or CODE, from factual lookups and current events through multi-step logical inference.
-The full Prolog harness (prove/2, inconsistent/0, findall/3, assumption-dependence testing) applies to all REASON tasks regardless of complexity.
-Each prolog_exec call is self-contained — no predicates or state carry over between calls.
+Its full Prolog harness (`prove/2`, `inconsistent/0`, and `findall/3` or `setof/3`) applies regardless of complexity; assumption-dependence testing additionally applies when assumptions are declared.
+Each `prolog_exec` call is self-contained — no predicates or state carry over between calls.
 The agent must include all required predicates and facts in each call.
-The workflow is enforced sequentially during the tool loop: the system blocks finalization until each step is complete, reporting only the first missing step so the agent can fix it before proceeding.
+Workflow completion is checked sequentially, and the answer-time gate can re-enter the loop with a focused correction.

 **Steps:**